beccarobins/beccarobins/README.md

 <br>
 <br>

-Below are some commits from repos hosted outside GitHub.
+Below are contribution graphs from commits made in repos hosted outside GitHub.
 <!--
 **beccarobins/beccarobins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.